Baby Dodds: Induction into the Downbeat Hall of Fame

 In 2010, DownBeat magazine's Veterans Committee inducted Dodds into the DownBeat Hall of Fame.
 The Veterans Committee specifically looks at jazz artists who are no longer living who were overlooked for one reason or another while they were alive.
 The article in DownBeat about Dodds' induction again blames the recording technology in the 1920s, and it also acknowledges the fact that when Dodds was in his prime, the hi-hat had not yet been invented.
 By today's standards, Dodds played with an incomplete drum set for much of his career.

 Further research

-The Historic New Orleans Collection opened the Williams Research Center in 1966 as part of its plan to promote education about New Orleans history.
-The center has The Baby Dodds Collection on display, which features 334 items that document much of Dodds' career.
+The Historic New Orleans Collection holds The Baby Dodds Collection, which features 334 items that document much of Dodds' career.
 Included in this collection are transcribed interviews from Larry Gara and Bill Russell as well as material for a movie about Dodds that Russell worked on.